Skip to main content

 • background/scripts.js

-Exact output depends on which manifest field is active after browser filtering.
+The exact output depends on which manifest field remains active after browser filtering.

 Module and classic notes